On Revenue Maximization with Sharp Multi-Unit Demands: Hardness for General Valuations

 We claim that there is a positive answer to the X3C instance if and only if there is a competitive equilibrium in the constructed market.
 Assume that there is $T\in \{S_1,\ldots,S_m\}$ with $|T|=n$ that covers all elements in $A$.
 Then we allocate items in $A$ to the buyers in $T$ and allocate $B$ to the buyer who desires $B$, and set all prices to be 1.
 It can be seen that this defines a competitive equilibrium.

 On the other hand, assume that there is a competitive equilibrium $(\mathbf{p},\mathbf{X})$.
-We first claim that all items are allocated out in the equilibrium.
-Otherwise, there must exist an item $a_j\in A$ that is not allocated to any buyer.
-(If all unallocated items just belonged to $B$, then all 3 items in $B$ would be unallocated, contradicting envy-freeness of the buyer who values $B$.)
+We first claim that all the items in $B$ must be allocated ({\bf Cl}).
+Suppose the claim {\bf C1} is not true, there are two cases: Case 1, there is only one unallocated items, since if the items in $B$ are allocated, either two items are allocated to some buyer or all three items are allocated (because there only exist buyers who desire two items in $B$ or three items in $B$).
+W.l.o.g. suppose $b_1$ and $b_2$ together with some $x\in A$ are allocated to a buyer and $b_3$ is unallocated, then we know $p_{b_1}+p_{b_2}+p_x\le 3$.
+If $p_x=3$, it holds that $p_{b_1}=p_{b_2}=0$, then buyer who values $B$ will not be envy-free.
+If $p_x<3$, then we either have $p_{b_1}+p_x<3$ or $p_{b_2}+p_x<3$.
+W.l.o.g. suppose $p_{b_1}+p_x<3$, then the buyer who values the set $\{b_1,x,b_3\}$ will not be envy-free.
+Case 2: all three items in $B$ would be unallocated, contradicting envy-freeness of the buyer who values $B$.
+Second, we claim all the items are allocated ({\bf C2}).
+Otherwise, by {\bf C1}, there must exist an item $a_j\in A$ that is not allocated to any buyer.
 Then we have $p_{a_{j}}=0$.
 Consider the buyers who desire subsets $\{a_j,b_1,b_2\}, \{a_j,b_1,b_3\}, \{a_j,b_2,b_3\}$.
 They do not win since $a_j$ is not sold.
 Due to envy-freeness, we have